One of the questions I get asked the most is: “Can I keep urban chickens even though I live in the city?” And my answer is always a huge YES!

 Make Sure You Can Keep Chickens In Your Area

-Before we get started with the rest of the tips in this article, first and foremost you need to make sure you can keep chickens in your area.
+Before we get started with the urban chicken-keeping tips in this article, first and foremost you need to make sure you can keep chickens in your area.
 Not every town allows them – PLEASE do your homework first!

-Your town might allow chickens, but have limits on the amount of chickens, how many feet they need to be kept away from other homes, or whether you can keep roosters or not.
+Your town might allow chickens, but have limits on the number of chickens, how many feet they need to be kept away from other homes, or whether you can keep roosters or not.
+Certain neighborhoods have their own covenants and restrictions as well.
+So even if your city allows chickens, your neighborhood association may prohibit it.

 It’s no good trying to keep chickens if your area doesn’t allow them – you’re doing your chickens a disservice because you might have to re-home them.
 Not fun for anyone!

-Now, if you CAN keep chickens and you know all the regulations, then read the rest of the tips in this article to help your flock be healthier and happier!
+Now, if you CAN keep chickens and you know all the city ordinances and local regulations, then read the rest of the tips in this article to help your flock be healthier and happier!

 Use Organic Herbs in Feed & Nesting Boxes

-For people keeping chickens in smaller spaces, such as urban backyards, my favorite piece of advice is keeping them happy and healthy with organic herbs.
+For people keeping chickens in smaller spaces, such as urban backyards, my favorite piece of advice is to keep them happy and healthy with organic herbs.

-Because urban coops tend to be smaller and owners need to protect their flock from predators, such as dogs and cats, urban chickens run the risk of developing negative behaviors such as feather picking because they don’t have as much space to roam.
+Because an urban chicken coop tends to be smaller and owners need to protect their flock from predators, such as dogs and cats, urban chickens run the risk of developing negative behaviors such as feather picking because they don’t have as much space to roam in tight confinement.

-(And blends such as the herbs we carry in the Living The Good Life With Backyard Chickens store) provide both a natural health boost and environmental interest because hens can pick at the herbs and explore their treat.
+That may sound overwhelming at first, but don’t worry – we offer special blends such as these that provide both a natural health boost and environmental interest because hens can pick at the herbs and explore their treat.

-Especially for urban chickens, it’s important that you make that they have a well balanced diet.
-They can’t forage for nutrients, and they lead slightly more stressful lives because urban chickens are typically cooped all the time, or face environmental stress such as polluted air, lots of noise, etc.
+Especially for urban chickens, it’s important that you make sure they have a well-balanced diet.
+They can’t free-range and forage for nutrients, and they lead slightly more stressful lives because urban chickens are typically cooped up all the time, or face environmental stress such as polluted air, lots of noise, etc.

 One important nutrient to ensure the health of your chickens is calcium.
-Making sure your hens have ready access to high quality calcium supplements is important to ensure they lay eggs with strong egg shells.
+Making sure your hens have access to high-quality calcium supplements is important to ensure they lay eggs with strong eggshells.

 You can offer a calcium supplement in the form of oyster shells or dried, crushed eggshells.
 To dry your egg shells, simply wash them so the albumen is cleaned off, then allow them to air dry a bit.